extrange/personal-blog/docs/blog/posts/2022-07-10-win11-vm-gpu-passthrough.md

 Start the container with `docker compose up -d`.

-## 4. Install Windows and Setup Moonlight Streaming
+## 4. Install Windows and setup streaming

 Now, navigate to `http://localhost:8080` and you should see the `virt-manager` interface: